 An overview of the evolution of property management is given with emphasis on the role of the property manager, legal and administrative issues, and basic maintenance of properties.
 Students study and discuss current examples and case studies.

-In March 2011, Salary.com reported the median annual salary for escrow officers was $40,920.
+In November 2019, Salary.com reported the median annual salary for escrow officers was $48,849.
 While a formal degree is not essential, many escrow officers take courses in business and real estate.
 Being an escrow officer is a unique career niche that does not offer much advancement.
-Other related career fields include business and real estate, which according to the U.S. Bureau of Labor Statistics was expected to see a 14% growth in employment between 2008 and 2018 (www.bls.gov).
+Other related career fields include real estate brokers and sales agents, which according to the U.S. Bureau of Labor Statistics was expected to see a 7% growth in employment between 2018 and 2028, which is slower than the national average (www.bls.gov).